 Following their first competitive international match, Liechtensteins national team players were delirious with joy, hugged each other and celebrated their triumphant achievement: a 1:4 defeat in Belfast against the great Northern Ireland.
 But these days are over.
 Expectations and standards in the Principality have risen, the one-time football minnow has grown up.

 Nobody could describe the development of Liechtensteins National Football Team better than Mario Frick.
-Now aged 41, Balzers-born Frick holds the record number of appearances for the team (125), and shot the highest number of goals (16).
-In 1994, he played during Liechtensteins very first competitive international match, and also played during the most recent such match in 2015.
+Frick appeard 125 times for the team and shot the highest number of goals (16).
+In 1994, he played during Liechtensteins very first competitive international match.
 Mario Frick is the barometer of the National Team, says Radio-L Sports Director Chrisi Kindle of the current player/ trainer at FC Balzers.
 No other player so perfectly embodies the development from simple cannon fodder to the present-day team.

 Cannon fodder, punch-bag, points supplier.
 Those were the terms most frequently used to describe Liechtenstein during the early days of its international career.
 But this was not entirely without justification, as Mario Frick recalls.
 We were an amateur team, a very weak amateur team.
 There were huge differences in the abilities of individual team members.
 At the latest 60 minutes into the game, we were reeling.
 Expectations were correspondingly rock-bottom.
 This sometimes meant that even defeats were celebrated deliriously.
 Like the 1:4 on 20 April 1994 at Windsor Park Stadium in Belfast against Northern Ireland.
 We sat in the whirlpool and celebrated the defeat as if it had been a triumphant victory.
 The very first goal scored during a competitive match it was fantastic.
 The goal was scored by the substituted Daniel Hasler, today Co-Trainer at FC Vaduz.